Do Universities Think Online Education is the Future?

 The two most disappointing findings in Changing Course were the last two on the bottom of the infographic above.
 First, there is this idea that students will have difficulty getting jobs with online coursework, and worse still, with online degrees.
 Second, there is the sad fact that only 30% of the 2,800 administrators queried felt that faculty at their school were enthusiastic about online courses.

-Whether students have difficulty with online credentials is an open question, and recent research has shown that all things being equal, it is easier now than it was for online course takers and online program graduates to obtain jobs in the United States.
+Whether students have difficulty with online credentials is an open question, and Times US Article on Getting a Job with an Online Degree” recent researchhas shown that all things being equal, it is easier now than it was for online course takers and online program graduates to obtain jobs in the United States.
 But faculty are pushing back, especially against the free online course movement that has produced that wonderful behemoth of education, the massively open online course or MOOC.
-A recent article published by the Economist online, under a section of their website called “Democracy in America,” discussed the pros and cons of such courses for universities in particular, higher education in general, for students, and especially for faculty who are both concerned about the quality of online education and the possibility that the rank-and-file professor will get lost in a world of MOOC superstars.
+A “Online Education by the Economist” recent article published by the Economist online, under a section of their website called “Democracy in America,” discussed the pros and cons of such courses for universities in particular, higher education in general, for students, and especially for faculty who are both concerned about the quality of online education and the possibility that the rank-and-file professor will get lost in a world of MOOC superstars.

 What Worries Traditional Faculty